Germany: Thousands march in Berlin against COVID rules | DW | 28.08.2021

 Thousands of demonstrators gathered in Berlin on Saturday to protest the German government's coronavirus policies.

-Riot police walked alongside protesters, most of who were unmasked, as helicopters watched from the air.
+Riot police walked alongside protesters, most of whom were unmasked, as helicopters watched from the air.

-Large but scattered crowds of protesters across Berlin waved German flags and anti-lockdown slogans of the Querdenken group — a movement which includes coronavirus skeptics, far-right activists and anti-vaxxers.
+Large but scattered crowds of protesters across Berlin waved German flags and anti-lockdown slogans of the Querdenker group — a movement which includes coronavirus skeptics, far-right activists and anti-vaxxers.

-Berlin authorities banned nine planned demonstrations, including a rally by the Querdenken group.
+Berlin authorities banned nine planned demonstrations, including a rally by the Querdenker group.

 However, one of the demonstrations successfully challenged the police ban in court and gained permission for a gathering of an expected 500 people on Saturday and Sunday.